 About the Internship Program

-Interns work at the Law Reform Commission and Sentencing Council Secretariat for 20 days either full-time or part-time (at least two days per week) starting from May.
+Interns work at the Law Reform Commission and Sentencing Council Secretariat for 20 days either full-time or part-time (at least two days per week).
 The internship is a casual paid position.
+The Internship Program runs flexibly, and interns usually start with us between May and August.

 An internship at the Secretariat provides an opportunity to work closely with Law Reform Commissioners, Sentencing Council members and Secretariat staff and contribute directly to developing proposals for law reform.
 Depending on the project this could mean undertaking research, contributing to drafting consultation documents, assisting with consultation processes, or helping draft reports.
 The Commission and Council acknowledge the contribution of interns in their published papers.